Maryland Defense Counsel, Inc. Promoting justice. Providing solutions

 Along with Programs and Membership, the Sponsorship Committee comprises the administrative arm of the Executive Board.
 The Sponsorship Committee is responsible for attracting and facilitating vendor sponsorships.
 Members of the committee serve as liaisons to current and potential sponsors.

-Workers’ Compensation Committee
+Workers’ Compensation Subcommittee

-The Workers’ Compensation Committee of the Maryland Defense Counsel endeavors to create a forum for discussion of Worker’s Compensation issues of importance to the employer and insurer as well as to serve as means for communicating the employer/insurer’s concerns to the Workers’ Compensation Commission and to the legislature.
+The Workers’ Compensation Subcommittee of the Maryland Defense Counsel endeavors to create a forum for discussion of Worker’s Compensation issues of importance to the employer and insurer as well as to serve as means for communicating the employer/insurer’s concerns to the Workers’ Compensation Commission and to the legislature.
 The Committee meets approximately monthly to discuss recent cases, proposed rule changes or procedural changes at the Commission, and other matters of interest.
 Members of the Committee may assist in drafting legislation or commenting on legislation proposed from other quarters, including appearing before legislative committees to testify on proposed legislation.
 In addition members serve as a resource for each other and for members of the bar with limited workers’ compensation exposure who need assistance on workers’ compensation questions.

 Maryland Defense Counsel, Inc.